DarshanDeshpande/research-paper-implementations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to provide open sourced Tensorflow implementations for research papers originally without code or code written woth frameworks other than JAX and Tensorflow.
+This project aims to provide open sourced Tensorflow and JAX implementations for research papers originally without code or code written with frameworks other than JAX and Tensorflow.
 <br>
 Available implementations for Tensorflow are: